 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared the Group and the Company financial statements in accordance with UK-adopted international accounting standards.
+Under that law the directors have prepared the financial statements in accordance with UKadopted international accounting standards.

-Under company law, directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group for that period.
-In preparing the financial statements, the directors are required to:
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the Company for that period.
+In preparing these financial statements, the directors are required to: